 3 – TV aerial installations in your area – Local to you

 As with everything where you will be buying and installing the TV aerial will affect the price of the TV aerial, you can’t get a quote for a new installation from an aerial company in Oldham and expect a company in London to be able to match that.
 This is perhaps the one thing that will affect the price of your installation the most.
+This can even have an affect for areas near to each other like you would expect to pay more for a TV aerial installation in Brighton than a TV aerial installation in Hastings.

 4- What type of Freeview signal area are you in?